rofl0r/rocksock/README.md

   statically linked).
-  of course once you build it with ssl support, ssl will definitely make use of malloc().
+  of course once you build it with ssl support, ssl will definitely make use of malloc(). you need to add NO_STRDUP and NO_DNS_SUPPORT to your CFLAGS so nothing that can call malloc gets pulled in, if you want a minimal static binary (in that case you have to pass ipv4 addresses in dotted notation).
 - optionally uses [libulz](https://github.com/rofl0r/libulz),
   a lightweight C library, featuring things like a snprintf replacement which doesnt include code for float